oppia/oppia-web-developer-docs/Launching-new-features.md

 2. The first PR above must be merged before any of the following PRs are merged.
 This is to ensure that the feature flag is available in the codebase for it to be used in the following PRs.

 3. When developing, make sure that e2e tests are present for your feature.
-If the feature is gated behind a feature flag, you may need to use the 'enableFeature' utility functions for the release-coordinator page to first enable the required flag, and then proceed to perform the testing.
+If the feature is gated behind a feature flag, you may need to use the [enableFeature](https://github.com/oppia/oppia/blob/c48ff1510a680666bfe891d7b2f68130d21e4dcf/core/tests/webdriverio_utils/ReleaseCoordinatorPage.js#L126) utility functions for the release-coordinator page to first enable the required flag, and then proceed to perform the testing.
 For unit tests, you should include tests for both the `flag=True` and `flag=False` cases.

 4. The very last PR you make (to finish up the feature you are working on) must include changes that move the feature flag to the TEST stage.
 This is to ensure that the feature is available in the test environment, so that we can feature-test it before it is made available to the users in the production environment. **NOTE: Please test all the changes manually to make sure that the feature works fully end-to-end on your local dev server, before moving the flag to the TEST stage.**